Ben S. Bernanke

 Throughout his career, Bernanke has published many articles on a wide variety of economic issues, including monetary policy and macroeconomics, and he is the author of several scholarly books and two textbooks.
 He has held a Guggenheim Fellowship and a Sloan Fellowship, and he is a fellow of the Econometric Society and of the American Academy of Arts and Sciences.
 Bernanke served as the director of the Monetary Economics Program of the National Bureau of Economic Research (NBER) and as a member of the NBER’s Business Cycle Dating Committee.
 In July 2001, he was appointed editor of the American Economic Review.

-Bernanke’s work with civic and professional groups includes having served two terms as a member of the Montgomery Township (N.J.)
-Board of Education.
+Bernanke’s work with civic and professional groups includes having served two terms as a member of the Montgomery Township (New Jersey) Board of Education.

 Bernanke is married and has two children.